 When Ulrich expressed interest in forming a band Hetfield approached a less-than-enthusiastic McGovney, who felt that their new drummer friend lacked talent.
 But Hetfield too, at the age of just seventeen, had yet to develop a strong singing voice and lacked the charisma that was expected of a rock star.
 He was also conflicted about whether or not he would play guitar, something that many frontman of the era, from Iron Maiden‘s Bruce Dickinson to Judas Priest‘s Rob Halford, left to their bandmates.

 One connection that Ulrich had made during his time in California was Brian Slagel, a friend from his neighbourhood who had gained minor recognition for his fanzine New Heavy Metal Revue.
 Slagel had been gathering together local acts for a compilation called Metal Massacre and Ulrich exploited this opportunity by requesting a space for his own group.
-At this point, however, he had no group and no songs, but this would prove to be only a minor inconvenience.
+At this point, however, he had no group and no songs but this would prove to be only a minor inconvenience.

-The recording of Hit the Lights was due to be submitted to Slagel but Hetfield felt that there was an element missing and so turned to a Jamaican-born guitarist Lloyd Grant to provided a solo at the end of the song.
+Ulrich reached out to Hetfield, whom he had felt a connection with after several jamming sessions and the two began to brainstorm over what approach to take.
+Hit the Lights, the song that Hetfield had performed with Leather Charm, would be the track chosen for the Metal Massacre album, with Ulrich on drums and Hetfield performing both guitar and bass.
+The recording of Hit the Lights was due to be submitted to Slagel but Hetfield felt that there was an element missing and so turned to a Jamaican-born guitarist called Lloyd Grant to provided a solo at the end of the song.
 ‘We did it in my living room,’ Grant told MusicLegends.ca.
 ‘Those guys came down with their recorder and said, ‘You’ve got to put this track on right now.’
 And I put a track on in my living room, with a really small amp…I used that to play on Hit the Lights.’